thoukydides/.github/pull_request_template.md

-This project does **NOT** accept pull requests.
+Thank you for your interest in this project.

-Any PRs submitted will be closed without discussion.
+However, as this is a personal project, I do not accept pull requests.
+Any PRs submitted will be closed automatically and without discussion.